 Supporting breastfeeding In Local Communities (SILC)

-Breastfeeding provides infants with the optimal start to life, yet despite recommendations from the World Health Organization and high rates of breastfeeding initiation, exclusive breastfeeding for six months is uncommon in Australia.
+Breastfeeding provides infants with the optimal start to life.
+However, exclusive breastfeeding for six months is uncommon in Australia.
 Increased breastfeeding support early in the postpartum period may improve breastfeeding maintenance.